wen0x0/wen0x0.github.io/content/notes/_index.md

 +++
 title = "Wen's Notes"
-description = "Mình viết linh tinh ở đây" sort_by = "date" template = "blog.html"
-page_template = "post.html"
+description = "You don't have to be great to start, but you have to start to be great" sort_by = "date" template = "blog.html" page_template = "post.html"